pwn0471/SparkChat/README.md

-# 🎙️ BindaasTalk – Real-Time Video Chat & Social Connection App
+# 🎙️ SparkChat – Real-Time Video Chat & Social Connection App

-BindaasTalk is a modern **MERN-stack video chat and social networking app** designed for people who want to connect, communicate, and build real conversations.
+SparkChat is a modern **MERN-stack video chat and social networking app** designed for people who want to connect, communicate, and build real conversations.
 It allows users to discover new people, send friend requests, chat in real-time, and make HD video calls — all in one beautifully designed platform.

 ---